wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 All of these examples have a mechanism which does useful work, but cannot be *directly* commanded to the state that is desired.

 For example, an air conditioner's fans and compressor have no mechanical or electrical input where the user specifies a temperature.
-Rather, some additional mechanism must compare the current air temperature to some sepoint, and choose how to cycle the compressor and fans on and off to achieve that temperature.
+Rather, some additional mechanism must compare the current air temperature to some setpoint, and choose how to cycle the compressor and fans on and off to achieve that temperature.

 Similarly, an automobile's engine and transmission have no mechanical lever which directly sets a particular speed.
-Rather, some additional mechanism must measure the current speed of the vehicle, and adjust the transmisison gear and fuel injected into the cylinders to achieve the desired vehicle speed.
+Rather, some additional mechanism must measure the current speed of the vehicle, and adjust the transmission gear and fuel injected into the cylinders to achieve the desired vehicle speed.

-*Controls Engineering* is the study of how to design those additional mechanisms to bridge the gap from what the user wants a mechanism to do, to how the mechanism is actualy manipulated.
+*Controls Engineering* is the study of how to design those additional mechanisms to bridge the gap from what the user wants a mechanism to do, to how the mechanism is actually manipulated.

 How can we prove closed-loop controllers on an autonomous car, for example, will behave safely and meet the desired performance specifications in the presence of uncertainty?
 Control theory is an application of algebra and geometry used to analyze and predict the behavior of systems, make them respond how we want them to, and make them robust to disturbances and uncertainty.